 3.1.2 Use of PFAC

-Survey respondents were asked to identify if they had used PFAC in the last 12 months?
-The graph on the next page highlights the number of survey respondents that used or do not use PFAC in the past 12 months.
+Survey respondents were asked to identify if they had used PFAC in the last 12 months.
+The following graph highlights the number of survey respondents that used or do not use PFAC in the past 12 months.